Shiy4dh/Shiy4dh/README.md

 ## 🌱 About Me

-- 🌍 I'm learning C++ and exploring Graphics Programming and Game Development.
+- C++ Developer.
+- Interested in Graphics Programming, GameDevelopment and other Low Level Programming.
-- 💻 Currently working on small projects and experimenting with code.
+- Currently working on Projects and experimenting with code.

 ## 🔧 Skills

 - **Languages:** C++,Python
 - **Tools & Libraries:** Git,Raylib
-- **Interests:** Graphics Programming, Algorithms, Game Devolopment
+- **Interests:** Graphics Programming, Data Structures and Algorithms, Game Development